MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Network/New-AzFirewallPublicIpAddress.md

 ## SYNOPSIS
 This is the placeholder for the Ip Address that can be used for multi pip on azure firewall.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/new-azfirewallpublicipaddress) for up-to-date information.

 ## SYNTAX

 ```